 Result

-How This HRA Calculator Works
+How the HRA Calculator Works

 HRA Exemption Formula